 Based on job postings, the top three common skill needs for these jobs is customer service, communications and management.

 In-demand qualifications include Driver’s License, RN, Basic Life Support (BLS), and CPR.
 LPN and C N A are also in demand.

-In Demand Skills Via Job Postings (January 2021 – December 2023)
+In Demand Skills Via Job Postings (2nd Quarter 2026)